(measure: percent; Source: The International Monetary Fund)

 Slovenia: Bank credit as percent of bank deposits

-For that indicator, The International Monetary Fund provides data for Slovenia from 1991 to 2015.
-The average value for Slovenia during that period was 105.11 percent with a minumum of 72.31 percent in 1998 and a maximum of 164.52 percent in 2010.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Slovenia from 1991 to 2017.
+The average value for Slovenia during that period was 103.53 percent with a minimum of 72.31 percent in 1998 and a maximum of 164.52 percent in 2010.

 Definition: The financial resources provided to the private sector by domestic money banks as a share of total deposits.
 Domestic money banks comprise commercial banks and other financial institutions that accept transferable deposits, such as demand deposits.
 Total deposits include demand, time and saving deposits in deposit money banks.